Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Analysis of Insurance Claim Frequency Data

-Here we fit several commonly employed count regression models to the claim frequency data: Poisson, negative binomial (NB), and zero-inflated Poisson.
-In addition, it can be seen from Table \ref{table:empiricalcount} that the data contain a large number of zeros and a significant amount of ones.
-This motivates the usage of zero-one-inflated Poisson models in \cite{frees2016multivariate} whose distribution function can be expressed as
+We fit several commonly used count regression models to the claim frequency data: Poisson, negative binomial (NB), zero-inflated Poisson, and zero-inflated negative binomial.
+In addition, it can be seen from Table~\ref{table:empiricalcount} that the data contain a large number of zeros and a significant amount of ones.
+This motivates the usage of a zero-one-inflated Poisson model as described in \cite{frees2016multivariate}.
+Its distribution function can be expressed as

-where $\pi_0$ and $\pi_1$ are the probabilities of extra zeros and ones, respectively, and $\lambda$ is the expected Poisson count.
+where $\pi_0$ and $\pi_1$ are the probabilities of extra zeros and ones, respectively, and $\lambda$ is the Poisson mean.

-We then apply the proposed diagnostic tool on the models.
-Figure \ref{fig:data} summarizes the curves of $\hat{U}(\cdot;\hat{\beta})$ defined in (\ref{esti}).
-As we can see, the zero-one-inflated Poisson model and the negative binomial model provide satisfactory results, while the Poisson and zero-inflated Poisson models fit the data poorly.
-This is further confirmed by numerical summary in Table \ref{tab:dist}, which displays the $L_2$-norm distances between $\hat{U}(\cdot;\hat{\beta})$ and the 45 degree line where the integration range is selected as a subset of $V$ in Theorem \ref{pamsee}.
-We can see the zero-one-inflated Poisson model outperforms other models with smallest distance, which is consistent with the results depending on goodness-of-fit test statistics in \cite{frees2016multivariate}, though the negative binomial model is also reasonably good.
-The coefficients of the selected model (zero-one-inflated Poisson) are provided in the appendix in Table \ref{table:coef}.